jacekzlowocki/parking-api/README.md

   ```
 - OR on host machine:
   ```
-  # export DB env variables (see index.ts for details)
+  # export DB env variables (see src/index.ts for details)
   export DB_SERVER=127.0.0.1
   export DB_...